akhealth/EIS-Modernization/vendor-onboarding-checklist.md

 This section outlines procedures to grant access.
 Access to DHSS managed resources must be formally requested, sponsored and granted.
-All vendor access requests must be submitted through the EIS-R PMO.
+All vendor access requests must be submitted through the EIS-M PMO.

 The table below serves as a reference to help vendor staff understand how specific types of access request are granted once